Grants are considered free money and do not need to be repaid!*

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-Eligibility is determined by the University according to federal rules that tie the grant to Pell Grant eligibility and low level of assessed family contribution.
+Eligibility is determined by the University according to federal rules that tie the grant to Pell Grant eligibility and a low level of assessed family contribution.
 This grant is only for undergraduate students enrolled at least half-time.
 The specific award amount depends upon credit load.

 Wisconsin Grant - University of Wisconsin Students